Chapter 1

 Queer of Color Critique

-Intersectionality, queer theory, and a queer of color critique question the idea of fixed sexual identities.
-Jagose (1996), for example, contendedthat queer theory’s challenge is to construct fresh ways of thinking about fixed single variable conceptual ideas of sexual identities such as gender, heteronormativity, and homonormativity.
-Additionally, Johnson and Henderson (2005) stated, “lesbians, gay men, bisexuals, and transgendered people of color who are committed to the demise of oppression in its various forms, cannot afford to theorize their lives based on ‘single-variable’ politics” (p.
+Intersectionality, queer theory, and a queer of colour critique question the idea of fixed sexual identities.
+Jagose (1996), for example, contended that queer theory’s challenge is to construct fresh ways of thinking about fixed single variable conceptual ideas of sexual identities such as gender, heteronormativity, and homonormativity.
+Additionally, Johnson and Henderson (2005) stated, “Lesbians, gay men, bisexuals, and transgendered people of colour who are committed to the demise of oppression in its various forms cannot afford to theorize their lives based on ‘single-variable’ politics” (p.
 5).
 In short, oppression is typically experienced on various fronts; therefore, raising one identity above others as the primary focus of analysis potentially reinforces the power of whiteness instead of destabilizing its dominance.
 Although research in art education, African-American studies, and queer and gender studies is improving in terms of including Black gay men beyond an implied and anecdotal comment, there is still little research with a specific focus on how DL men grasp and experience their masculinities; this, in turn, directly affects how brothers on the down low navigate the narration of their lives.

 In the late twentieth century, tensions arose when subpopulations of Black Americans were confronted with crosscutting issues affecting multiple identities, such as those suggested by differences in class, gender, or sexuality (Cohen, 1999).
 When this occurred, a racial hierarchy developed in which those in the subpopulation were expected to defer their differing interests to the interests of those sharing their presumed primary racial identification.